Qubinode/qubinode-installer/docs/rhel_vms.md

 * release - the release of RHEL to deploy
 * qty - the number of VMs to deploy

+The VM name is randomly generated when the **name** option is not specified.
+THe naming convention is qbn-rhel<release>-<random-four-digits>.

+* Example: qbn-rhel8-1076

 **VM sizes available**